 Children and youth are in the age range of birth until their 18th birthday.

 Congregant is a person who, though not a formal member, participates in the life, programs and/or worship of WPC.
 This may include but is not limited to one who attends worship services, sings in the choir, attends youth fellowship meetings, has received pastoral care or counseling, or attends adult education programs.

+Discrimination is the unfair and prejudicial treatment of people based on groups, classes, or other categories to which they belong or are perceived to belong, such as race, gender, age, religion, disabilities, physical attractiveness or sexual orientation.

 Employee/Staff is a person who works for WPC for salary or wages.
 This includes contract employees and pastors.

 Guest is someone who has not established an ongoing relationship with WPC.

+Harassment covers a wide range of behaviors of offensive nature, which is behavior that demeans, humiliates or intimidates a person.
+Also including behavior that is disturbing, upsetting or threatening.

 Investigating Committee as defined by the Book of Order (D.-10.0200) is the body charged with looking into allegations of sexual misconduct by a member of WPC.
 Session will appoint three to five active members of WPC who are not currently serving on session to serve on this committee.
+Their activities will be held in strict confidence in order to protect all involved parties.

 Member means baptized, active and affiliate members of WPC (Book of Order G.-1.04).